 - 2 cups sugar

-- In a medium size saucepan or enameled cast iron pot, boil the water with the sugar on medium temperature for five minutes.
-Tumble in the cranberries, stir, cook for another seven to ten minutes, approximately, on medium heat, stirring intermittently as the berries begin to pop, and as they break down into a chunky sauce texture.
-Turn off heat, cool for ten minutes then transfer to a container and refrigerate.
+- In a medium sized saucepan or enameled cast iron pot bring the water and sugar to a boil, tumble in the cranberries, stir, cook for seven to ten minutes, approximately, on medium heat, stirring intermittently as the berries begin to pop and break down into a chunky sauce texture

 - Use a masher to crush any remaining whole cranberries.